Chief Event Officer Complete Guide 2026

 Company Size & Revenue: Larger portfolios command higher salaries

-Event Budget: Bigger budgets = higher salaries
+Event Budget: Bigger budgets = higher compensation

 Industry: Tech and finance typically pay more than nonprofits or associations